SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Registration now open'
-      -
+            text: 'Register on-site or for the virtual track' -
         type: paragraph
         content:
           -
             type: text
-            text: 'Tickets for in-person participants are $85.
-Virtual tickets are $20 per person.
-Registration will be available until early October.
-If you don''t register in advance, you can still attend by registering on site for $100.'
+            text: 'You can still join us!
+Register on-site at the Greater Columbus Convention Center for $100.
+Virtual tickets are $20 per person and available through October 20.'
       -
         type: set
         attrs: